-4. To enable the driver to return SQL_WVARCHAR instead of SQL_VARCHAR for STRING and VARCHAR columns, and SQL_WCHAR instead of SQL_CHAR for CHAR columns, select the Use SQL Unicode Types check box.

-- 5. To have the driver automatically attempt to reconnect to the server if communications are lost, select Enable Auto Reconnect. - 6.
-To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select one or both of the check boxes under the Use Only SSPI Plugin option: - To configure the current DSN to use the SSPI plugin by default, select Enable For This DSN. - To configure all DSN-less connections to use the SSPI plugin by default, select Enable For DSN-less Connections. - To configure all connections that use the Cloudera ODBC Driver for Impala to use the SSPI plugin by default, select both check boxes. - 7.
-In the Rows Fetched Per Block field, type the number of rows to be fetched per block. - 8.
+- 4. To enable the driver to return SQL WVARCHAR instead of SQL VARCHAR for STRING and VARCHAR columns, and SQL_WCHAR instead of SQL_CHAR for CHAR columns, select the Use SQL Unicode Types check box. - 5.
+To have the driver automatically attempt to reconnect to the server if communications are lost, select Enable Auto Reconnect. - 6.
+To have the driver restrict catalog queries to the current schema when no schema is specified, or when the schema is specified with the wildcard character %, select Restrict Metadata with Current Schema. - 7.
+To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select one or both of the check boxes under the Use Only SSPI option: - To configure the current DSN to use the SSPI plugin by default, select Enable For This DSN. - To configure all DSN-less connections to use the SSPI plugin by default, select Enable For DSN-less Connections. - To configure all connections that use the Cloudera ODBC Driver for Impala to use the SSPI plugin by default, select both check boxes. - 8.
+In the Rows Fetched Per Block field, type the number of rows to be fetched per block. - 9.
 In the Socket Timeout field, type the number of seconds after which Impala closes the connection with the client application if the connection is idle.